Adjective-Object/silent-falls-wiki/pages/Home.md

 - Welcome to the Silent Falls Wiki!
-To get started, check out the [[Silent Falls, USA]] page, or browse the query indices below:
+- To get started, check out the [[Silent Falls, USA]] page, or browse the query indices below:
+- To edit the wiki, go to [the github page](https://github.com/adjective-object/silent-falls-wiki)
 - #+BEGIN_QUERY
   {:title "Sessions"
    :query [:find ?name